|Years:||1934, 1946, 1958, 1970, 1982, 1994, 2006, 2018, 2030|

 Eventually, the Dog and the Pig made it to the end.
 The Dog went just before the Pig, and the Pig followed shortly after.
 The Jade Emperor looked at the Dog, smiling at him.

-The most loyal and faithful sign of the Chinese Zodiac, Dogs are also considered to be the most likeable.
-They epitomize truth, justice and equality, and they are renowned for their desire to right the wrongs of the world and make the world a better, fairer place for all.
+The most loyal and faithful sign of the Chinese zodiac, Dogs are also considered to be the most likable.
+They epitomize truth, justice, and equality, and they are renowned for their desire to right the wrongs of the world and make the world a better, fairer place for all.

-Chinese Zodiac Dogs see things in black and white, tending not to take notice of the grey areas.
-You are either good or bad, a friend or an enemy to the Dog of the Chinese Zodiac.
+Chinese zodiac Dogs see things in black and white and tend not to take notice of the grey areas.
+You are either good or bad, a friend or an enemy to the Dog of the Chinese zodiac.
 This usually means keeping others at arm’s length until the Dog has decided they are trustworthy.
 Once passed the rigorous screening process, however, Dogs are friends for life.
-The Dog takes loyalty seriously, and upholds a knight’s code of honor when it comes to sticking by friends and setting off to face the enemy together.
+The Dog takes loyalty seriously and upholds a knight’s code of honor when it comes to sticking by friends and setting off to face the enemy together.